coatsnmore/openai-examples/README.md

 # OpenAI API Example Usage

-This is a CLI example project in NodeJS that makes use of [a NodeJS project](https://github.com/openai/openai-node) maintained by OpenAI.
-You will also need to create an [API Key on the OpenAI website](https://beta.openai.com/account/api-keys).
+This is a collection of example projects in NodeJS that makes use of the Open AI API.

+You will need to create an [API Key on the OpenAI website](https://beta.openai.com/account/api-keys) before continuing.

 ## Prereqs